Deorao Madguji Holi

-Dr. Deorao Madguji Holi is a member of the 13th Maharashtra Legislative Assembly.
+Deorao Madguji Holi is a member of the 13th Maharashtra Legislative Assembly.
 He represents the Gadchiroli Assembly Constituency.
 He belongs to the Bharatiya Janata Party.
 He is a medical doctor.
 The second doctor elected from this constituency, reserved for a Scheduled Tribe candidate, after Saguna Talandi in 2009.
 His 2014 victory is amongst Vidarbha's top ten in terms of margin.